Skip to content

 Part of

 Virtual Reality productions are an increasingly important element of the contemporary film experience.
-Eye has created a new programme, Xtended, to focus on VR.
-In Xtended, you’re not confronted with the flat surface of a film screen.
+Eye has created Virtual Reality in Eye, a programme that focuses on VR.
+You’re not confronted with the flat surface of a film screen.
 You move around virtually in 3D through a designed space that surrounds and immerses you on all sides.

 Share your love for film and become a member of the Eye Society.